MnCLosSantos/MnC-TuneX/README.md

 ## Features

 - Enhance vehicle speed and overall performance with the TuneX PlugIN.
-- Command "jobtune" for these jobs "police, ambulance, bcso" and class 18 only
+- Command "jobtune" for these jobs "police, ambulance, trackmarshall" allowed jobs can be config'd in  and class 18 only
 - Command tuning handeled seperate from item tuning
 - Required item "tunerlaptop"
 - OBD Connecter item "tunerchip"
 - Hightly configurable
 - Change plate command "disabled in config"
 - Compatible QB-Core only.
-- Supports translations via config file.
+- Supports translations some via config file and other files.
 - Uses OXLIB for notifications and progress bars.
 - Custom nui for the tunerlaptop item
 - Failsafes to ensure no double tuning